 On board – and on land during various stages of the journey – work was carried out related to the following three research programs:

-The activity was directed by the Centro Ricerche Enrico Fermi e Museo della Fisica (Rome, Italy) in collaboration with the Istituto Nazionale di Fisica Nucleare (Bologna, Italy) and with CERN in Geneva.
+The activity has been coordinated by the Enrico Fermi Centre as part of the collaboration Extreme Energy Events with the support of researchers from the National Institute for Nuclear Physics, the University of Bari, the University of Bologna and the Polytechnic University of Turin.
+The final assembly of the device has been carried out at CERN in Geneva.
 The three “E” in the name refer to an INFN multi-year research and education program called “Extreme Energy Events”.
 The activity consisted in measurements and recording of cosmic rays at high latitudes by use of an innovative detector.
 The instrument was built specifically for installation on NANUQ.
 It therefore featured smaller dimensions and power consumption, in comparison to standard devices.
 Moreover, the hardware of the detector was custom-built with the use of low-cost components.
 The final assembly of the machine was conducted at CERN by Italian, Swiss and Norwegian high school students.
 The on board leading scientist for the PolarQuEEEst program was Dr. Ombretta Pinazza (INFN and CERN).
 Data recordings took place almost constantly during the entire navigation from Isafjörður to Tromsø.

 2-MANTANET (Direction: ISMAR-CNR)